rctruta/ICS-Generator-Script/README.md

 # ICS Generator Script

 This repository contains a Python script to generate `.ics` files for calendar events.
 Specifically, the script creates a series of bi-weekly meetings with a Google Meet link.
+There are (commented) instructions on how to easily change these default settings.
 It is designed to work seamlessly within GitHub Codespaces or your local development environment.

 ## Features